chetansathishkumar/mnist-classification/README.md

 To Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images.

 ## Problem Statement and Dataset
-To Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images the dataset contains 70000 samples which is generated from tensorflow

 ## Neural Network Model